 Our Human Rights Statement outlines our commitment to support fundamental principles of human rights across our lines of business and in each region of the world where we have a presence.
-In addition, the Firm's Business Principles, our firmwide employee Code of Conduct and our Supplier Code of Conduct ("Supplier Code") communicate the Firm's expectation that business be conducted ethically and in compliance with the law.
-Employees and suppliers who become aware of or who suspect violations of the Code of Conduct, Supplier Code or firm policy, or a law or regulation related to JPMorgan Chase business, are obligated under our policies and principles to report such concerns to the Firm.
-This can be done through various channels described in the Code of Conduct and the Supplier Code, including the Firm's Conduct Hotline (administered by a third party - with translators available), Human Resources and Global Security.
-Where legally permissible, reporting through the Conduct Hotline may be done anonymously.
-In addition, we have a range of policies, procedures and training that pertain to human rights issues, including modern slavery, across our business and supply chain.
+In addition, the Firm's Business Principles, our firmwide employee Code of Conduct and our Supplier Code of Conduct ("Supplier Code") communicate the Firm's expectation that business be conducted ethically and in compliance with applicable laws and regulations.
+Employees and suppliers who become aware of or who suspect violations of the Code of Conduct, Supplier Code, firm policy, or a law or regulation related to JPMorgan Chase business, are obligated to report such concerns to the Firm.
+This can be done through various channels as described in the Code of Conduct and the Supplier Code, including the Firm's Conduct Hotline (administered by a third party), Human Resources and Global Security.
+The JPMC Conduct Hotline is available 24 hours a day, seven days a week for all employees, customers, and suppliers to raise conduct concerns, with the option of anonymity where permitted by law.
+Designated internal teams investigate allegations of misconduct.
+In addition, we have a range of policies and procedures that pertain to human rights issues, including modern slavery, across our business and supply chain.